sharpvik/eel-calc/README.md

 executable `./eel-calc` as its purpose is only to **make** that file.
 Use that line to run it yourself whenever you are ready.

+For the freaks like me who use Linux with GNOME and want to add this app to the GNOME launcher, I've written the 'eel-calc.desktop' file that has to be copied into the `/usr/share/applications` folder to do that.
+You'll thank me later.

 ## Contact

 For any personal or business enquiries: